What is Ripple?

 By September, XRP price had doubled to 0.5 EUR but nosedived again in the next months.
 At the start of 2019, Ripple was trading at 0.3 EUR.
 It stayed at this level for the first half of the year with occasional dips in March and May.

-The trend didn’t change in 2020 until July when it started gaining.
+The trend didn’t change in the first half of 2020 as the market’s big push only happened in July when XRP surged almost 50% for the whole month.
 As August came to an end, the XRP price moved up to 0.238 EUR before dropping slightly to 0.21 EUR.
-In the last two months, Ripple’s price has hung around 0.21 and 0.22 EUR.
-Ripple still occupies third place in a list of the top 10 cryptocurrencies.
+In the last two months, Ripple’s price lingered between 0.21 and 0.22 EUR.
+Despite this, Ripple still occupies the third spot among the top 10 cryptocurrencies.
 Currently, it has a market cap of over 9.5 billion EUR.

 Factors affecting the price of Ripple